apache/cxf/distribution/src/main/release/samples/wsdl_first_https/README.txt

-The demo illustrates how authentication can be achieved through configuration using 2 different scenarios.
-The non-defaulted security policy values are be specified via configuration files.
+The demo illustrates how authentication can be achieved through configuration using 3 different scenarios.
+The non-defaulted security policy values are be specified via configuration files or programmatically.

 Scenario 1: